Doums: Biography

 Born in Bamako, Mali, Doums grew up in the 9th arrondissement of Paris.
-In 2008, he co-founded the L'Entourage collective, while he was gradually made his mark on the Paris rap scene.
+In 2008, he co-founded the L'Entourage collective, while he gradually made his mark on the Paris rap scene.
 With rapper Népal, they formed the duo 2Fingz, and together they released their first homonymous project 2Fingz in 2011, followed by a second,La Folie des Glandeurs (lit.
 'Delusions of Grandeur') in 2013.

 Jeunes entrepreneurs (lit.
 'Young entrepreneurs'), the collective's first project, was released in 2014.
 The collective toured in support of the album with a concert at the Olympia music hall in Paris on 14 June 2014.

 In 2017, after numerous freestyles, live and accompanying appearances on albums including "Feu", "Cyborg" and "Flip", Doums released his debut EP "Pilote" featuring 2zer, Zuukou Mayzie and Alpha Wann.

 On 21 September 2018, Alpha Wann's album "Une main lave l'autre (lit.
 'One hand washes the other')" (UMLA) was released where Doums appeared on the track "La Lumière dans le noir.(lit.
 'Light in the darkness.')"

 In June 2019, Doums appeared on the track "L'air du temps(lit.
 'The zeitgeist')" with Nekfeu and Framal on the album "Les Étoiles vagabondes(lit.
 'Wandering Stars')".
 He also appears in the film of the same name accompanying the album.